How to get 60% tax relief (UK, excluding Scotland)

 This is the case because in addition to paying 40% tax on any income above £100,000, there's the impact of losing some or all of the personal allowance and paying 40% tax on that income too.

-Any pension contributions made by an individual, whether to an occupational pension scheme or to a personal pension, will reduce the final amount of adjusted net income.
+Any pension contributions made by an individual, whether to an occupational pension scheme or to a personal pension, will reduce their adjusted net income.

 Where salary sacrifice is used the effective rate of tax relief is increased to 67%.